QubesOS/qubes-doc/user/hardware/system-requirements.md

 ## Choosing Hardware

-Before acquiring a computer you should be aware that not all computers are compatible with Qubes.
-Satifying the above requirements does not guarantee Qubes will run on it.
-So it is generally a good idea to choose a laptop which has been released 2+ years ago and checking the resources below.
+Beyond the advice at the top of the page, it is generally a good idea to choose a laptop which has been released 2+ years ago.

 - Please see the [Hardware Compatibility List](/hcl/) for a compilation of hardware reports generated and submitted by users across various Qubes versions.
   (For more information about the HCL itself, see [here](/doc/hcl/).)